amethyst/specs/book/src/06_system_data.md

   While the latter one is the actual resource, the first one is a type definition for `Fetch<entity::Entities>`.

-Please not that you may never write to these `Entities`, so only use `Fetch`.
+Please note that you may never write to these `Entities`, so only use `Fetch`.
 Even though it's immutable, you can atomically create and delete entities with it.
 Just use the `.create()` and `.delete()` methods, respectively.
 You cannot, however, easily build an entity